-Depressive disorders often trigger sadness, low energy levels, and decreased motivation, but disruptive mood dysregulation disorder (DMDD) is a depressive condition marked by intense, chronic irritability.
-People with DMDD experience angry moods and outbursts regularly.
-DMDD is a challenging childhood condition, but when parents, schools, and mental health experts work towards a helpful treatment plan, symptoms can resolve.
+Disruptive mood dysregulation disorder (DMDD) is a childhood condition marked by intense, chronic irritability.
+Beyond regular levels of “moodiness,” children with DMDD experience angry moods and outbursts regularly.
+DMDD is a challenging condition that affects 2-5% of children and adolescents, but when parents, schools, and mental health experts work towards a helpful treatment plan, symptoms can resolve.1

 What Disruptive Mood Dysregulation Looks Like